 _versions collection within the database.
 That would be messy quick because

-autosave is typically set to save a document every ~2000ms or so.
+autosave is typically set to save a document at ~800ms intervals.